Automattic/wp-calypso/apps/full-site-editing/full-site-editing-plugin/readme.txt

 == Changelog ==

+= 1.13 =
+* Change the category of FSE blocks from legacy to the updated ones (https://github.com/Automattic/wp-calypso/issues/43198).
+* Add a helper function that can be used to assign categories with older fallbacks.
+* Add support for TypeScript tests.
+* Update visual style of navigation sidebar.
+* Fix navigation sidebar dismiss button in IE.

 = 1.12 =
 * Experimental navigation sidebar in block editor, can be enabled in config or with a hook.